grkw/grkw.github.io/pages/recs.md

 - [Proton Pass](https://protonmail.com/password-manager): a beautiful password manager by the Swiss privacy-focused company
 - [Maccy](https://maccy.app/): a very handy clipboard manager for Mac
 - [Marginalia](https://search.marginalia.nu/): an independent DIY search engine that focuses on non-commercial content

+## Health

+- [Lunette menstrual cup](https://store.lunette.com/): super soft and comfy for both lounging and exercising, chemical-free medical-grade silicone, never have to buy pads/tampons, only have to empty it every 8 hours, cost-effective and eco-friendly in the long run (saves over $100/year by not buying disposable products and I've had mine since 2017!)
+- [Thinx period underwear](https://www.thinx.com/): also super soft and comfy, cost-effective and eco-friendly in the long run, a reasonable amount of absorption capacity, a nice backup for when I don't have my menstrual cup handy or an alternative on light days

 ## Media